DeanJMorgan/11ty.deanmorgan.dev/src/posts/01-how-i-built-this-site.md

 ### Modified the way post tags are rendered
 Made changes to `post.njk` and `postslists.njk` to change how tags are output.

+## Adding tasty-css

+### Adding tasty-css as a dependency
+Added tasty-css as a dependency via the GitHub repo

+### Autoprefixing and minifying
+Installed postcss and some plugins to faciliate in autoprefixing and minifying css

+### Linting scss
+Installed stylelint via npm

+### Include tasty-css on the pages
+Updated the head to include tasty-css
+Modifed tasty.scss to include additional partials

+### Adding tasty-css to npm
+It became clear I'd need to be able to version control tasty-css as it's in very early stages of development.
+I had to learn how to release the package to npm,

+## More maintenance

+### Updating packages (again)
+Updated various packages to their latest version

+### Removed unused css
+Commented out all tasty-css partials that are not currently in use

+### Added svg icons

+#### Added icons to tags

+#### Added icons to footer

+### Fixed minor layout styling issues

+### Added styling for pre and code elements

+## Created this post
+All the writing in this post before this point was written 'after the fact'.
+From this point forward, the plan is to maintain this doc as I go along.
+There are parts I need to go back and edit, and I will do that eventually, but the most important part at this stage is to make sure that anything done from here onwards is done on this post, at the time it happens.